antoine3000/dok-antoine/content/fabac-finalproject/2020-04-15-principles/_index.md

 This project convert the data of a plant and its environment into a an installation which aims to invite us to get closer to nature and to observe how plants live and re/act.

-## Representing the plant's health and activity
+## Represent the health and activity of the plant

 A portable device collects and analyzes light, air temperature and soil moisture level in a plant's environment, as well as its electrical activity.